mjtiv/Normalizing_Counts/README.txt

 Program: Normalizing Counts
-Created by M. Joseph Tomlinson
+Created by M. Joseph Tomlinson IV and Behnam Abasht

 Note: Code was Developed in the Abasht Laboratory at the University of Delaware under the supervision of Dr. Behnam Abasht website: "http://canr.udel.edu/faculty/behnam-abasht/"